Turtle

 We can describe more complex moves by combining these steps.

-Each argument can be the name of a move of the turtle object.
+Each argument can be the name of a method or property of the turtle object.

 After a member name is encountered, subsequent arguments will be passed to the member as parameters.

-We can write shapes as a series of steps
+We can write shapes as a series of steps.
+Let's start with a simple diagonal line

 turtle polygon 10 5